k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

-3. Click on **Choose Category** to select an existing category name for the Graphit file
+3. Click on **Choose Category** to select an existing category name for the Graphit file:

 ![](17_Graphit/images/web_choose_category.png)

-​	or click on **New Category** to enter a new category name, followed by *Enter* for saving it
+or click on **New Category** to enter a new category name, followed by *Enter* for saving it:

 ![](17_Graphit/images/web_enter_new_category.png)

-The following step is to enter a name for your new Graphit file, followed by *Enter* for saving it.
+The following step is to enter **a name** for your new Graphit file, followed by *Enter* for saving it.
 Note that the name should contain only alpha-numeric characters.

-Using the file name you can control and set both the web-service version and its verb.
+Using the file name, you can control and set both the web-service version and its verb.
 For more information - read [here](09_custom_ws_properties.md#Graphit).
-The popup itself provides some hints about the recommended naming conventions.
+The popup itself provides some tips about the recommended naming conventions.

 ![](17_Graphit/images/web_enter_new_graphit_name.png)

-The Graphit file is saved, its name appears at the top of its layout and it is opened, containing a newly created Graphit node, which should be populated.
+The Graphit file is saved, its name appears at the top of its layout, it is open and it contains a newly created Graphit node, which should be populated:

 ![](17_Graphit/images/web_newly_created_customer.graphit_file.png)

-4. Start with choosing, via a drop-down list, any of the below commands/functions (node types):
+4. Start with choosing, from the drop-down list, any of the below commands/functions (node types):

 ![](17_Graphit/images/light_commands_functions_node_types.png)